Tim Knisely’s New Book, “Weaving Rag Rugs”

 Paperback – Color – 127 Pages – $24.95

 Stackpole Books – www.stackpolebooks.com

+I love the fact that you can get so many different styles and a materials of rugs – such as sheepskin rugs, or a bayliss rug.
+I think it’s even more interesting that people can make them from scratch; sometimes with such intricate designs.
 As an experienced weaver myself, weaving a rag rug always seemed daunting.
 Tim Knisely’s new book answers all the questions that worried me.
 In fact, only one of my students ever wove a rag rug and it shrank 6-10 inches immediately after it came off the loom.
 Another weaver wove a rag rug for her bathroom and it came out long enough to run a few feet out of the bathroom and down the hallway!

 Besides answering the basic questions, his enthusiasm, encouragement, and personal advice make it seem like weaving a rag rug is very, very doable.
 An example of his personal advice on page 26 is to “weave by the seat of my pants.”
 However, most of the book tells exactly what to do and what to watch out for.